-In this tutorial we will show you how to install and configuration Cacti Monitoring on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configuration Cacti Monitoring on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Cacti is an open-source, web-based network monitoring and graphing tool designed as a front-end application for the open-source, industry-standard data logging tool RRDtool.
-It is used by IT businesses and stores all of the necessary information about bandwidth, hard disk usage, CPU usage, load average, RAM statistics etc in a MySQL database.
-Cacti creates graphs and populates them with data.
-It offers SNMP support, 3rd party templates and plugins and has built in user authentications and user permission features.
+It is used by IT businesses and stores all of the necessary information about bandwidth, hard disk usage, CPU usage, load average, RAM statistics, etc in a MySQL database.
+Cacti create graphs and populate them with data.
+It offers SNMP support, 3rd party templates, and plugins and has built-in user authentications and user permission features.

 Install Cacti Monitoring on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.